 docker_service_dir="/etc/systemd/system/docker.service.d/" sudo mkdir -p "$docker_service_dir" cat <<EOF | sudo tee "$docker_service_dir/proxy.conf" [Service] Environment="HTTP_PROXY=$http_proxy" Environment="HTTPS_PROXY=$https_proxy" EOF echo "Reloading unit files and starting docker service" sudo systemctl daemon-reload sudo systemctl restart docker sudo docker info

-You have successfully installed and set up Kata Containers on Clear Linux* OS for Intel® Architecture.
+You’ve successfully installed and set up Kata Containers on Clear Linux* OS.

-Docker on Clear Linux* OS for Intel® Architecture provides a docker.service service file to start the Docker daemon.
+Docker on Clear Linux* OS provides a docker.service file to start the Docker daemon.
 The daemon will use runc or kata-runtime depending on the environment:

-To check which runtime your system is using, run:
+Check which runtime your system is using with the command:

 sudo docker info | grep runtime